 Supported data types

-Contember supports several different data types for columns, including string, int, double, bool, dateTime, date, json, and uuid.
+Contember supports several different data types for columns, including string, int, double, numeric, bool, dateTime, date, json, and uuid.
 You can use the following methods to define columns of different types:

 Contember TypeDefinition methodPostgreSQL typeDescription